kevinsun-dev/kevinsun-dev/README.md

 <img src="https://raw.githubusercontent.com/kevinsun-dev/kevinsun-dev/master/banner.png" alt="Banner for Kevin Sun">

-I'm Computer Science student at Cornell University slated to graduate in 2022 with an interest in all things tech.
-I'm proficient in a wide variety of languages from JavaScript to OCaml to Chinese.
-On the side, I dabble in animation, video editing, acrylic painting, and game design.
+I'm a tech enthusiast, designer, and video editor studying Computer Science @ Cornell University.
+I've worked on a wide variety of things, from a [few games](https://www.github.com/kevinsun-dev/core-impact) to a [couple](https://github.com/dotnet/roslyn/commits?author=kevinsun-dev) [programming languages](https://github.com/harmonylang) to a [half dozen apps on the Play Store](https://github.com/cuappdev).
+On the side, I dabble in animation, cooking, acrylic painting, and learning people languages.
 Feel free to take a look at my work below!

 ## Links to my stuff!